MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 You'll learn to update your pop-up menu to replace your static stars image with a title and a standard HTML button.
 That button, when selected, passes that image of stars to the content page.
 This image is now embedded in the extension and inserted into the active browser tab.
 Here are the steps.

-These steps require that you complete the initial extension package steps, in [Create an extension tutorial, part 1 (create a basic extension)](./part1-simple-extension.md).
+These steps require that you complete the initial extension package steps, in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).

 <!-- ====================================================================== -->